SoftwareHeritage/swh-environment/README.md

 [Work in progress]

-This repo contains Dockerfiles to allow developpers to run a small Software Heritage instance on their development computer.
+This repo contains Dockerfiles to allow developers to run a small Software Heritage instance on their development computer.